THE GROVE, Hertfordshire

 HECKFIELD PLACE, Hampshire

-Only a half hour from either Gatwick or Heathrow airports, this extravagant country mansion, which opened as an hotel last year, is a huge boon for weekenders and short-breakers.
+Only 30 minutes from either Gatwick or Heathrow airports, this extravagant country mansion, which opened as an hotel last year, is a huge boon for weekenders and short-breakers.
 The former country seat of Lord Beaverbrook, a cabinet minister during both World Wars, it is filled with antiques and memorabilia of his era, offering endless hours of distraction but without the reverential stiffness of a museum.
 On the contrary, the place thrums with life at weekends: for children, the Sharkey and George club, a treehouse and an old private cinema; for grownups, 400 acres of grounds and woodland to wander through.
-A trout lake, a kitchen garden and soon-to-be-opened tennis courts and indoor and outdoor pools make this the perfect escape for the whole family.
+A trout lake, kitchen garden, tennis courts and indoor and outdoor pools make this the perfect escape for the whole family.